Updated rules and requirements are effective Aug. 20, 2021.

 What happens if contact tracers outside of the University tell me I need to quarantine, or a close contact not affiliated with Pitt tells me they tested positive for COVID-19?

-In these cases, people should begin quarantining.
-Students should call Student Health Service at their campus, and staff and faculty should call MyHealth@Work at 412-647-4949 to help keep the University informed.
+In these cases, people should follow the guidance of the contact tracers, which will likely mirror the CDC guidance above.
+Students should call Student Health Service at their campus, and staff and faculty should contact MyHealth@Work at 412-647-4949 to help keep the University informed.
 You will be asked about any symptoms you may be experiencing, connected with Pitt's contact tracing team, provided with information on taking a COVID-19 test and instructed on the appropriate next steps for your case.

 Most students living on campus will quarantine within their residence hall room or suite.
 In some cases, students may quarantine elsewhere if quarantining in their residence hall is not advised.
-Meals will be delivered, and students will track their health using the Daily COVID-19 Health Check App.
 Students living off campus will typically quarantine in their off-campus housing.
 Students may also choose to quarantine in their permanent residence.